slarmoo/.github/profile/simon/simonHtml/simonHtml.md

 ## Deploy to production

-- Use the `deployFiles.sh` script found in the [example code](https://github.com/webprogramming260/simon-html/blob/main/deployFiles.sh) to deploy Simon to your production environment.
+- Deploy to your production environment using the `deployFiles.sh` script found in the [example class application](https://github.com/webprogramming260/simon-html/blob/main/deployFiles.sh).
 Take some time to understand how the script works.
 The script does three things.
 Deletes any previous deployment for simon, copies up all of the files found in the project directory, and makes sure Caddy is hosting the files under the `simon` subdomain of your domain (e.g. simon.yourdomain.click).

   ```sh
   ./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s simon